Canadian Forces Military Police: Canadian Army Military Police Group

-The Canadian Army Military Police Group (CA MP Gp) is a Military Police formation with the mandate to provide policing services to the Army.
-The formation comprises a HQ in Ottawa, and four subordinate units: 1 Military Police Regiment (1 MP Regt) with HQ located in at CFB Edmonton, 2 MP Regt with HQ located in Toronto, Ontario, 3 MP Regt with HQ in Sackville, Nova Scotia and 5 MP Regt with HQ at CFB Valcartier.
+The Canadian Army Military Police Group (CA MP Gp) has the mandate to provide policing services to the Army.
+The formation comprises an HQ in Ottawa and four subordinate units: 1 Military Police Regiment (1 MP Regt) with HQ at CFB Edmonton, 2 MP Regt with HQ in Toronto, Ontario, 3 MP Regt with HQ in Sackville, Nova Scotia, and 5 MP Regt with HQ at CFB Valcartier.